slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

 cascade of returns without any computations.
 This version is a **tail recursive function** !

-A tail recursive function, is a function that returns a value without recursive call or returns the result of a recursive call directly, nothing happen after the recursive calls.
+  A tail recursive function, is a function that returns a value without recursive call or returns the result of a recursive call directly, and nothing happen after the recursive calls.

 ## Optimizing tail recursive functions